-UK High Court revokes Easygroup’s EASYOFFICE marks for non-use
+UK High Court revokes Pathway’s EASYOFFICE marks for non-use

 This was an appeal to the UK High Court from revocation proceedings at the UKIPO.
-The hearing officer had revoked two of Easygroup’s UK marks for EASYOFFICE for non-use.
+The hearing officer had revoked two UK marks for EASYOFFICE for non-use following revocation actions filed by Easygroup.
 The marks were registered in class 35 for “Provision of office facilities, rental of office equipment”.

 Although “rental of office equipment” may seem like a straightforward service offering (the hearing officer had interpreted it as “the rental of any equipment that may be used in an office”), in the Nice classification the term “Rental (Office machines and equipment–)*” contained an asterisk which indicated that the rental of machines/equipment that may be used in an office could also be found in other classes (eg “rental of photocopiers” in class 35; “rental of fax machines” was in class 39; “rental of computers” was in class 42; etc.).
 He concluded that the specifications for the EASYOFFICE marks could not cover these terms.